DavidGan1802/Chess-Shortest-Path-Moves/README.md

-My software project for EEE 121 (UP Diliman Electrical and Electronics Engineering).
+My software project for EEE 121 (Data Structures and Algorithms for Electrical and Electronics Engineering).

 Given the initial starting position of a given piece, you will be asked to determine the minimum number of moves needed to reach any position in the tile.